mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 **Katagiri Roshi:** Mm-hmm.
 The whole world.
 If you save yourself, the whole world is saved.

-That’s why I say, if you become a Buddha, or if you have your own eyes to see everything as a Buddha.
-Buddha means you should see the tree as it is, but simultaneously you have to see the whole world.
+That’s why I say, if you become a Buddha, or if you have your own eyes to see everything as a Buddha. *Buddha* means you should see the tree as it is, but simultaneously you have to see the whole world.
 You know?
 At that time, that is called Buddha.
-Because the whole world, the whole [of] nature and trees working dynamically.
-We don’t know what it is; anyway, dynamically it’s working.
+Because the whole world, the whole [of] nature and trees working dynamically – we don’t know what it is; anyway, dynamically it’s working.
 That is called *Buddha*.
-That Buddha is philosophically emptiness, because nothing to pin down.
-But practically speaking, or strictly speaking, or realistically, anyway, the truth, whole nature, and trees [are] working together.
+That Buddha is philosophically emptiness, because [there is] nothing to pin down.
+But practically speaking, or strictly speaking, or realistically, the truth, whole nature, and trees [are] working together.

 So if you have eyes to see that, you can save yourself.
 Simultaneously, you can save the tree.
 And simultaneously you can save whole nature.